ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-dns.md

 ibmcloud dns permitted-networks $VMWARE_DNS_ZONE
 ```

-4. When a DNS record is created during the totorial, validate that you get correct responses from your Windows Jump host, for example using 'nslookup' via Windows command line.
+4. When a DNS record is created during the tutorial, validate that you get correct responses from your Windows Jump host, for example using 'nslookup' via Windows command line.